-The Association projects its future insurance policy obligations for existing insolvencies based on claims experience, actuarial estimates of runoff policy liabilities, scheduled payments under court-approved multi-year plans and negotiated assumption reinsurance transfer costs.
+The Association projects its future insurance policy obligations for existing insolvencies based on claims experience, actuarial estimates of runoff policy liabilities, scheduled payments under court-approved multi-year plans, and negotiated reinsurance transfer costs.
 These estimates are updated monthly based on the best information available and are subject to change.

-As of year-end 2017, the Association estimates its aggregate future policy benefit obligations to be approximately \$3.86 million.
-This level is again substantially lower than in prior years because of the payments to fully resolve all policy obligations in several insolvencies.
+As of year-end 2018, the Association estimates its aggregate future policy benefit obligations to be approximately \$3.65 million.
+This level is again substantially lower than in prior years because of (1) the payments to fully resolve all policy obligations in several insolvencies and (2) a reduction in the number of member insurance company insolvencies.